 Open main_cm4.c

 This whole program will have three interesting functions.
-First, writeLed which will take a value as an input… and then if you are connected … it will write that value into the BLE peripheral that you are connected to.
-So lets write this function first.
+First, writeLed, which will take a value as an input… and then if you are connected … it will write that value into the BLE peripheral that you are connected to.
+So, let's write this function first.

-Lets see… returns a void… function name writeLED … takes a unit8_t as a parameter… which we will call brightness.
+Let's see… returns a void… function name writeLED … takes a unit8_t as a parameter… which we will call brightness.

-Now lets ask the BLE if we are connected and have completed the service discovery… in other words we are connected and with know the BLE handle of the green LED brightness characteristic.
-If that isn’t true… then just print a message saying no dice… and return
+Now let's ask the BLE if we are connected and have completed the service discovery… in other words we are connected and with know the BLE handle of the green LED brightness characteristic.
+If that isn’t true… then just print a message saying no dice… and return.

 So now we know we are connected… so printout that we are writing to the brightness.